Kimora: Life in the Fab Lane

 A spin-off show, Kimora: House of Fab, debuted on January 23, 2013.

 Synopsis

-The series follows Kimora Lee Simmons and features the daily life of herself, her three children: Ming Lee Simmons (January 2000), Aoki Lee Simmons (August 2002), and Kenzo Lee Hounsou (May 2009), along with various people who work for and with Simmons.
+The series follows Kimora Lee Simmons—featuring her family’s daily life, including her three children; Ming Lee Simmons (January 2000), Aoki Lee Simmons (August 2002), and Kenzo Lee Hounsou (May 2009), along with various people who work for and with Simmons.
 Along with giving viewers an insight to her daily life, her boyfriend Djimon Hounsou is also shown.
 Her first husband, Russell Simmons, makes frequent appearances in the series too.